babalugats76/menagerie-mysql-pd-demo/README.md

 ## How Do I Setup/Use Database Credential Configuration?

 In the Python ecosystem, this is normally done with the uber-popular `python-dotenv`.
-Basically, you setup a `.env` file with name value/pairs to be exported to your environment.
-Once exported to your environment, they can be referred to using variables through use of Python's built-in `os` module.
+Basically, you setup a `.env` file with name/value pairs to be exported to your OS environment.
+Once exported to your environment, they can be referred to using variables via Python's built-in `os` module.
 Follow the instructions and kick the tires on the demo to see it in action.

 ## How Do I Insert Data From a `dataframe` Into a MySQL Table?

 Most commonly, [to_sql()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html) is used to dump the contents of the `dataframe` into a database table.
 I think this pretty much requires the use of `SQLAlchemy` but don't quote me on that.
 There also appears to be a series of iteration methods, e.g., [iterrows()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.iterrows.html) that can be used to loop over the data, but the docs clearly say that modifications of these iterables is not safe.

-If you end up needing to **merge** data, I would recommend doing that in the database, via SQL.
+If you end up needing to **merge** data, I would recommend doing that in the database, using SQL and some creative combination of DML/DDL.
 Devil in the details on that one...

 ## How Should I Go About Handling Errors?